robertochiaiese/datawarehouse-sql/README.md

-# datawarehouse-sql
+# Data Warehouse Project
-Construction of a datawarehouse though ETL process, data modeling, and analytics.
+Welcome!
+The project implements a datawarehouse solution to look into useful insights.

+## Building the data warehouse (Data Engineering)
+I set out to build a data warehouse though SQl.